davidfauth/Neo4jH3/Documentation.md

 * resolutionExpr: An INT expression, whose value is expected to be between h3_resolution(h3CellIdExpr) and 15 inclusive, specifying the resolution of the children H3 cell IDs.

 ### Returns
-A list of values of values of the same type as the type of the h3CellIdExpr expression, corresponding to the children H3 cell IDs of the input H3 cell at the specified resolution.
+A list of LONG values corresponding to the children H3 cell IDs of the input H3 cell at the specified resolution.

 ### Error conditions
 If h3CellIdExpr is invalid, the function returns -1